Location

 Overview

 In 2024, a study by the University of Miami raised concerns across Florida’s coastal communities.
-It revealed that 35 buildings along the Miami Beach to Sunny Isles Beach coastline — including the Marenas Beach Resort — are experiencing subsidence.
-For the residents and management of this 28-story condo-hotel, the news was unsettling, especially with the nearby construction of the 60+ story St. Regis towers just beginning.
+It revealed that 35 buildings along the Miami Beach to Sunny Isles Beach coastline are experiencing subsidence.
+For the residents and management of one of the condo-hotels, the news was unsettling, especially with the nearby construction of other high-rises just beginning.

 For further details, see: